 Information About Your Community

-You can find information about toxic chemical releases and pollution prevention activities at industrial facilities in your area right from the TRI homepage.
+You can quickly find information about toxic chemical releases and pollution prevention activities at industrial facilities by searching below:

 TRI Community Uses

 You can use TRI data for many purposes.
 EPA produced the products below to test out ways to make TRI more accessible, understandable and useful for communities.
 We encourage you to use these as models to create materials for your own community:

 - TRI community snapshots